How to Get Started with the OpenClaw Python SDK

 print(f"Action: {step.tool_call}")

-Webhooks allow your application to react when an agent finishes a task or requires human intervention.
+Webhooks notify your application when an agent finishes, fails, or needs human input:

 client.webhooks.create(